Terms and Conditions

 Bank holidays in 2017 2 January Monday New Year’s Day (substitute day) 14 April Friday Good Friday 17 April Monday Easter Monday 1 May Monday Early May bank holiday 29 May Monday Spring bank holiday 28 August Monday Summer bank holiday 25 December Monday Christmas Day 26 December Tuesday Boxing Day

-- When a student enrols on a course, this forms a contract with the college.
-This contract cannot be cancelled without the agreement of Princes College.
-The College will keep all or part of fees paid to help pay for costs incurred.
-Students must tell the college before they enrol if they have been refused a visa in the past.
+- We only refund fees when a visa has been refused (see below).
+When students enrol on a course this forms a contract with the College.
+This can only be cancelled with the agreement of Princes College.
+The college will keep all or part of the fees paid to pay for costs.

-- The college reserves the right to change any teacher, timetable and/or classroom, and classroom location and to combine classes if necessary.
+- The College can change any teacher, timetable, classroom or combine classes if necessary.

 - Your safety is a priority for us and the college maintains good standards in this area.
 We comply with all relevant legislation relating to Health and Safety.
 In particular we are concerned with fire safety and conduct regular fire drills, we conduct careful risk assessments to ensure that the whole building is safe.
 Whenever clients leave the building on official business we take care to ensure that any possible risks are considered and any necessary steps are taken to reduce the likelihood of problems.

 - Our premises are not suitable for clients in wheelchairs.

 - We can usually help clients with some difficulties with their sight or their hearing but our courses are probably not suitable for the totally blind or the very deaf.
 Please contact us if you think you may need special arrangements.
 If you are dyslexic it is very helpful if you can tell us in advance.
 In particular, if you are planning to take an examination we may be able to make special arrangements for you but we need notice of this well in advance.